Candied Grapefruit Zest

 - 3 tablespoons light corn syrup

-- Once you have removed the pith, slice the zest into 1/4" strips.
-Don't worry if you have some pieces that are longer and shorter than others.
-Repeat until you have done this with all the grapefruit segments.
+- Once you have removed the pith, slice the zest into ¼-inch thick strips.
+Don’t worry if you have some pieces that are longer or shorter than others.
+Repeat until you have trimmed all of the grapefruit segments.

-- Place zest in a medium saucepan and cover with four cups of cold water.
+- Place the zest strips in a large saucepan and cover with 4 cups (1 quart) of cold water.
 Bring to a boil and simmer for 10 minutes.
-Remove, drain the zest in a fine sieve, and run until cold water.
-Repeat this entire process two more times.
+Drain the zest in a fine-meshed sieve, and run until cold water.
+Repeat this entire process two additional times.
+This helps remove the oils and natural bitterness.

-- Continue to simmer the syrup, add the zest and stirring frequently, until candy thermometer reaches 230 degrees Fahrenheit.
-At this point, the zest should look fairly translucent and shiny--similar to a gummy bear in appearance.
+- Continue to simmer the syrup, add the zest, and cook, stirring frequently, until a candy thermometer reaches 230°F (110°C).
+At this point, the zest should look fairly translucent and shiny, similar to a gummy bear in appearance.

-- Transfer the zest to the prepared pans with a fork (trying to drain as much of the syrup as possible) and spread out among the pan.
-Toss the zest with the sugar to coat it well, separating the strips.
-Allow to cool completely.
+- Transfer the zest to the sugar-dusted pans with a fork, draining as much of the syrup as possible, and spread the pieces out.
+Toss the zest with the sugar to coat well, separating the strips.
+Allow them to cool completely.